Vegan Scottish Skirlie, otherwise known as 'poor-mans haggis', is a tasty, nutritious, economical dish.

 - Skirlie can be stored in the fridge for up to 3 days in a covered container.

-- To reheat place the Skirlie back in the fry pan and over a medium heat, stir frequently until heated through.
+- To reheat - place the skirlie back in the pan and over a medium heat, stir frequently until heated through.
+A small amount of oil of vegetable stock can be heated first before adding the skirlie to reheat.

 - Skirlie can be enjoyed chilled straight from the fridge as a quick snack.

-- Also tasty sprinkled over hotpots, mac and cheese, and gratins.
+- Also tasty sprinkled over hotpots, mac and cheese, and as part of a veggie gratin topping.

-- Or used as a stuffing for peppers, mushrooms, courgettes, tomatoes, squash, etc
+- Or use as part of a stuffing for bell peppers, mushrooms, courgettes, tomatoes, acorn or butternut squash.

 I'm not familiar with Scottish cooking so this was quite fascinating.
 I do love the idea of cooking with nutritional yeast.
 It sounds great and I'm quite intrigued!